Azure-Samples/azure-sql-db-chatbot/README.md

 Run each section (each section starts with a comment) separately.
 At the end of the process (will take up to a couple of minutes) you will have all the CSV data imported in the `walmart_ecommerce_product_details` table.

+Vectors will be automatically converted to the new `vector` data type, which is used to efficiently store vector embeddings in Azure SQL Database.

 ### Create OpenAI models.

 Make sure you have an [Azure OpenAI](https://learn.microsoft.com/en-us/azure/ai-services/openai/overview) resource created in your Azure subscription.
 Withi the OpenAI resource create two models: